Kicking Horse Mountain Resort

-- Kicking Horse Powder Express runs ski/board day trips (includes lift pass) in winter from Banff/Lake Louise.
-The one-day $90 package includes lift ticket and shuttle.
-Book with Discover Banff Tours (1-877-565-9372); they also offer Grizzly Bear Refuge/sightseeing tours in summer.
+- Kicking Horse Powder Express runs ski/board day trips, including lift pass, in winter from Banff and Lake Louise.
+The one-day $100 package includes lift ticket and shuttle.
+Book with Discover Banff Tours, 1-877-565-9372.
+They also offer Grizzly Bear Refuge and sightseeing tours in summer.

 - Eagle’s Eye Restaurant with timber and stone decor and awesome views is Canada’s highest restaurant.
-Ride the gondola to daily lunch (11 am-4 pm) and dinner on Friday and Saturday nights (reserve).
+Ride the gondola to daily lunch and dinner on Friday and Saturday nights.
+Reservations required.
 Inquire about special dinner events through the winter season.